tbrowder/Geo-Location/README.md

 Use an environment variable:

 Define desired attributes just like a manual entry but without the colons.
 Use double quotes on the entire value and single quotes inside, or the reverse, as desired.
 Note also strings without spaces do not require quotes inside the parentheses.
+Note also this is only used when (1) no manual or json methods are used and (2) a valid `GEO_LOCATION` environment variable is defined in the using environment.

     $ export GEOLOCATION="lat(42.4),lon(13.6),name('Baz Beach')";